ucam-smt/demo-files/Docs.dox/Tutorial.07.rulextract.md

   be ready to be used by the HiFST decoder with the `--grammar.load` option.
-If you've changed the `configs/CF.rulextract.load` configuration file to use the entire training data, then you should obtain a file with the same rules as in `G/rules.shallow.vecfea.all.gz` with the same first 11 features and additional provenance features.
+If you've changed the `configs/CF.rulextract.load` configuration file to use the entire training data, and if you have used the option `--min_lex_prob` set to zero for the lexical probability servers, then you should obtain a file with the same rules as in `G/rules.shallow.vecfea.all.gz` with the same first 11 features and additional provenance features.